Cross-temporal probabilistic forecast reconciliation: Methodological and practical issues: Forecasting Australian GDP

 The base forecast samples in the Gaussian case are obtained using the sample covariance matrices with the \textit{Global} (G) and \textit{High frequency} (H) parameterization (\autoref{sec:shrtech}), since it is not possible to identify a unique representation for the other cases\footnote{When simultaneously considering Income and Expenditure sides hierarchies, the result is a general linearly constrained time series, where bottom and upper time series are not uniquely defined, making unfeasible the cross-sectional bottom-up reconciliation approach \citep{giro2022}.}.
 We compare the results obtained using multi-step residuals with and without overlapping, in order to measure the benefit of obtaining overlapping residuals.
-In the non-parametric case, we use the cross-temporal joint bootstrap presented in \autoref{ssec:boot}.
-Finally, to reconcile the resulting (1000) base forecasts samples, we have applied the following techniques\footnote{In the online appendix, we show the results with shrunk covariance matrices.
-We also report the results obtained using one-step residuals in the reconciliation.} (see \autoref{tab:notation}): ct$(shr_{cs}, bu_{te})$, ct$(wls_{cs}, bu_{te})$, oct$_o(wlsv)$, oct$_o(bdshr)$, oct$_{oh}(shr)$ and oct$_{oh}(hshr)$.
+In the non-parametric case, we use the cross-temporal joint bootstrap (ctjb) presented in \autoref{ssec:boot}.
+Finally, to reconcile the resulting (1000) base forecasts samples, we have applied the following techniques\footnote{The results with shrunk covariance matrices are available in the online appendix D.2, where we also report the results obtained using other reconciliation approaches.} (see \autoref{tab:notation}): ct$(shr_{cs}, bu_{te})$, ct$(wls_{cs}, bu_{te})$, oct$_o(wlsv)$, oct$_o(bdshr)$, and oct$_{oh}(hshr)$.

+The accuracy of the probabilistic forecasts is evaluated using the Continuous Ranked Probability Score (CRPS, \citealp{matheson1976ms, gneiting2014}), which is an index that considers the single series and provides us a marginal evaluation of the approaches.
+In addition, we employ the Energy Score (ES, \citealp{gneiting2014}), that is the CRPS extension to the multivariate case, to evaluate the forecasting accuracy for the whole system \citep{panagiotelis2023, wickramasuriya2021b}.
+In particular, we consider the geometric mean of the relative CRPS \citep{fleming1986}, and the relative ES:

+where $j$ denotes the reconciliation approach and $s$ indicates the approach used to simulate the base forecasts.
+As a reference approach ($s=0$ and $j=0$), we consider the base forecasts produced by the Bootstrap approach.
+If we consider all the temporal aggregation orders (i.e. $\forall k \in \mathcal{K}$), the overall accuracy indices are given by, respectively,